MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/get-started/tutorial-create-simple-extension.md

 ## Create the execution method

-In this step, you'll implement the Command's `ExecuteCommandAsync` method, which defines what happens when the user chooses the menu item, or presses the item in the toolbar for your command.
+In this step, you'll implement the command's `ExecuteCommandAsync` method, which defines what happens when the user chooses the menu item, or presses the item in the toolbar for your command.

 Copy the following code to implement the method.